You give your customers everything: coupons, flash sales, lightning-fast customer service. And what do you get in return? The dreaded cold shoulder.

 The Solution: Let your subscribers set your tone.
-By using built-in survey tools like text to vote or polling subscribers you can ask new and existing subscribers to vote on the kinds of messages they want to receive and the frequency they’d like to receive them!
+By using built-in tools like Text to Vote Surveys or polling subscribers you can ask new and existing subscribers to vote on the kinds of messages they want to receive and the frequency they’d like to receive them!

 If message personalization is something you could improve on, we suggest using custom fields and data collection to learn more about your subscribers resulting directly in more relevant and targeted material.